Conformal Inference for Online Prediction with Arbitrary Distribution Shifts

-\section{Real data examples}
+\subsection{Real data examples}

-In this section we investigate the performance of FACI on two real datasets.
-In all experiments the set of candidate $\gamma$ values is taken to be $\{$0.001, 0.002, 0.004, 0.008, 0.0160, 0.032, 0.064, 0.128$\}$.

-\subsection{Online prediction in the stock market}
+\subsubsection{Online prediction in the stock market}

-For our first example, we return to a stock market prediction task that was originally investigated for ACI in \cite{Gibbs2022}.
-In this example, the goal is to use the previously observed values of a stock price, $\{P_s\}_{s=0,\dots,t-1}$, to predict its volatilty at the next step.
-The volatility of a stock is defined as the squared value of its return, as given by the equation
+For our first real data example, we return to a stock market prediction task that was originally used to evaluate ACI (\cite{Gibbs2021}).
+In this problem, the goal is to use the previously observed values of a stock price, $\{P_s\}_{s=0,\dots,t-1}$, to predict its volatilty at the next step, defined as